digiscot/digiscot-website/pages/challenge.md

 ## Call 2 (Spring 2015)

 Over 150 applications were made to Call 2.
-We are currently running the assessment and will update this page soon.
+We are currently assessing these applications and will update this page with more information as soon as possible.

 ## Call 1 (Winter 2014)